Concept

 Spiritual delusion — the tradition's central warning

-Prelest is the tradition's central warning: the danger of self-deception in the spiritual life.
+Prelest is the tradition's most serious warning: the danger of self-deception in the spiritual life.
 It refers specifically to the condition of someone who has mistaken their own imagination, emotions, or spiritual ambitions for genuine encounter with God.
 The person in prelest may believe they are having mystical experiences, receiving divine revelations, or achieving advanced spiritual states — while in reality they are being deceived by their own unchecked passions, especially pride and vainglory.

-Prelest is the tradition's honest acknowledgment that the spiritual path carries real risks, not just real rewards.
-Any practice that opens the inner life to deeper experience also opens it to self-deception.
-The extensive attention the Philokalia gives to this danger is actually reassuring — it means the tradition has already mapped the pitfalls and developed practical safeguards.
-Understanding prelest doesn't make you anxious about practice.
+Understanding prelest is actually reassuring — it means the tradition has already mapped the pitfalls and developed practical safeguards.
+The extensive attention the Philokalia gives to this danger doesn't make you anxious about practice.
 It makes you practice more honestly.